 0, # Number of brackets after this condition

-False # Whether the filter is case sensitiv
+False # Whether the filter is case sensitive

 )